pranabdas/linux/docs/tls-key-management.md

 openssl rsa -pubout -in private.key
 ```

-We can encrypt the `private.key`:
+We can encrypt the `private.key` with a passphrase during creation instead of
+writing in plaintext:

 ```bash
 openssl genrsa -aes256 -out private.key 2048
 ```

-Convert an encrypted key to a un-encrypted file:
+Convert an encrypted key file to a un-encrypted file:

 ```bash
 openssl rsa -in private.key -out unencrypted.key
 ```

-Inspect other details in a private key:
+Inspect various details in a private key:

 ```bash
 openssl rsa -text -in private.key